 The company was founded out of security intelligence and is constantly providing value back to the security industry through talks, whitepapers, and security bulletins.
 What really separates them from other companies is their ability to blend physical testing with their red team exercises.
 Not only will they get into your office or facility, but they will take over your network, and you may not even know they were there.

 The final set of companies are testing outfits that can provide strong results at a value.
 These companies will provide a quality report with manual testing and not just a scan report.

 Synack is much like Cobalt.
-They offer up a value and highly customizable approach to your testing through a controlled crowdsourcing testing service.
+They offer up a valuable and highly customizable approach to your testing through a controlled crowdsourcing testing service.
 Synack is known for testing networks, cloud, and applications with their near-continuous approach to testing.
-With a flat fee for the testing, it removes any of the confusion from the cost of the testing services.
+With a flat fee for the testing, it removes any confusion from the cost of the testing services.